-Bonds are frequently used in the construction industry for a variety of purposes.
-While payment bonds and license bonds might be more common, performance bonds are still extremely prevalent – especially on public works projects.
-This type of bond not only protects the owner in case of contractor default, but also ensures that other project participants can keep working and continue getting paid.
+Construction is a notoriously risky industry.
+As a result, many building projects require contractors to hold a variety of bonds, each designed to reduce a particular type of risk.
+While payment bonds and license bonds might be more common, performance bonds are still extremely prevalent, especially on public works projects.
+A performance bond not only protects the owner, but also ensures that other project participants can keep working and continue to get paid.

 Table of Contents

-A construction performance bond, also known as a contract bond, is one of the most common types of surety bonds used in the construction industry.
-Performance bonds make sure that a contractor fulfills all of their obligations under their contract – and if they fail, the performance bond will ensure there’s money and leadership available to keep the project going.
+A performance bond, also called a contract bond, is a type of guarantee provided by a surety company on construction projects to ensure that the contractor fulfills all of their obligations under the agreement.
+If they contractor fails, the performance bond provides money and leadership to keep the project going.

 When are performance bonds required?

 In addition, each state has adopted most of the same bond requirements for public projects under their own “Little Miller Acts.”
 As a result, performance bond requirements will vary by location for state and local jobs.

 While performance bonds are typically not required on private projects, it’s increasingly common, especially for large and complex jobs.